RUBELLA

 What is rubella?

-Rubella is highly contiguous.
-The disease is caused by viruses.
-In childhood, rubella infection usually progresses without complications.
-If a pregnant woman falls ill, however, the unborn child can suffer severe damage.
-A vaccination programme has greatly reduced the number of cases seen in Germany.
+Rubella is a contagious infection caused by rubella viruses.
+In childhood, rubella usually progresses without complications.
+However, if a pregnant woman falls ill, the unborn child can suffer severe damage.
+A vaccination programme has greatly reduced the number of cases seen worldwide and in Germany.

 How is rubella transmitted?